vgiurgiu/docsy-duplicate/content/en/docs/_index.md

 {{% /pageinfo %}}

-The documentation section provides all the information you need to successfully use Remotescope.
+The documentation section provides all the information you need to successfully use RemoteScope.

 Start with the [Getting Started](/getting-started/) page to understand basic use cases.
 See the [Reference](/reference/) page to find information about our telescope technology.
 Browse tutorials and advanced technical documentation to learn how to use our telescopes in an automated manner.